tier2tickets/Knowledge-Base/content/general/bestpractices.md

 ## 2) Make it easy for your customers, YOUR way.

 Humans are visual!
 You'll get the best adoption by making your ticketing process through Tier2Tickets blatant and obvious.
-We offer several methods of triggering our software, and we recommend using some combination of the following to train your end users to launch Tier2Tickets:
+We offer several methods of triggering our software, and we recommend using some combination of the following to train your customers to launch Tier2Tickets:

 - the [Helpdesk Button](https://www.helpdeskbuttons.com/), with your branding on it
 - a desktop icon, edited if you'd like with your brand,